cockroachdb/docs/v20.1/cockroachcloud-quickstart.md

 ## Before you move into production

-Before using your free cluster in production, make sure you have [authorized your network](cockroachcloud-connect-to-your-cluster.html#step-1-authorize-your-network).
-Also, download the `ca.crt` file on every machine from which you want to [connect to the cluster](cockroachcloud-connect-to-your-cluster.html#step-3-select-a-connection-method) and reference it in the connection string.
+Before using your free cluster in production, make sure you have [authorized the network](cockroachcloud-connect-to-your-cluster.html#step-1-authorize-your-network) from which your app will access the cluster.
+Also, download the `ca.crt` file to every machine from which you want to [connect to the cluster](cockroachcloud-connect-to-your-cluster.html#step-3-select-a-connection-method).

 ## What's next